MrDabrudda/TBYPFWXI/README.md

 # TBYPFWXI
 <b>Take Back Your Privacy From Windows 11</b>

-This powershell script removes or disables features of Windows 11 which are completely unnecessary such as tracking, meta-data uploads, hand writing, speech submissions, etc.
+This powershell script modifies dozens of settings to to comply with DISA STIG for Windows 11 V1R2.
+This script also removes or disables features of Windows 11 which are completely unnecessary such as tracking, meta-data uploads, hand writing, speech submissions, etc.

 1)  Download the ZIP file from above
 2)  Create a System Restore Point in case something goes wrong